CleverRaven/Cataclysm-DDA/doc/GAME_BALANCE.md

 Very strong vision: 50 (supernatural or specialized; hound of Tindalos, mi-go, kreck, zombie master, turkey, A Shadow? )

 Maximum vision: 60 (highest for balance purposes; spasming lump; flesh wall )

+Vision is not necessarily limited to eyesight.
+We have monsters with literally no eyes that can detect creatures within a couple of spaces.

 # Dodge System assumptions: